 The potato is vegetatively propagated, and consequently has unique production problems.
 Replanting tubers from year to year tends to build up populations of disease causing organisms.
 This was the scenario in the late 1970’s when Alaska potato farmers were plowing under rotting fields.

 A group of growers got together and successfully lobbied the Alaska legislature to fund a seed potato program to be housed at the Plant Materials Center (PMC).
 The idea was to use a tissue culture based propagation method to provide pathogen-tested stock to Alaska’s growers as a source of clean seed.
 The program began at the PMC in 1984.
 The certification handbook was rewritten at this time to reflect the new propagation system, which limits the number of years seed can be replanted and remain eligible for certification.
 Alaska allows eight years of eligibility.
 The limited generation seed potato propagation system has been adopted by all certification agencies in the U.S. and Canada.

-The Alaska Seed Growers Inc. is the delegated authority for Seed Certification in Alaska.
 In 1988 the U.S. Export Seed Regulations were adopted as a parallel system for certifying seed potatoes destined for export.
 These regulations were developed by the Potato Association of America and have been adopted by all participating States.
 These standards are used by USDA-APHIS as a starting point for international trade negotiations.
 Seed potatoes for export must meet the importing countries' phytosanitary requirements, which typically requires lab testing to ensure compliance with regulations.